Published on 10/22/2019. Modified on 10/5/2022

 Finally you will also enjoy the gottebord, a table with a exquisite dessert buffet.

 All this food is accompanied by some beverages like julöl, a beer made specially for Christmas or julmust, a must similar to Coca Cola that Swedes find delightful, and schnapps a local spirit drink.

 4. Views and Cruise through the Archipelago

-One of the 30 things you can do with the Gothenburg Pass is to go up to the 22nd floor of Lilla Bommen – or also Läppstiftet (Lipstick), the nickname for the red-and-white building presiding over the port of Gothenburg.
+One of the things you can do in Gothenburg is go up to the 22nd floor of Lilla Bommen – or also Läppstiftet (Lipstick), the nickname for the red-and-white building presiding over the port of Gothenburg.
 Go up and see the 360º panorama view with everything you can see perfectly explained in informative posters.
-Check opening hours here.

 An interesting activity is to embark on a cruise through the archipelago in one of the Strömma ships like the ones depicted on the left in the photograph below.
 In some of them you can also enjoy the Christmas buffet on board.

 5. Have Lunch or Dinner at Hotel Pigalle

 Next to Gothenburg’s central shopping area by the Nordstan shopping center you will find Hotel Pigalle.
 Located on the top floor of Hotel Pigalle, Restaurant Atelier offers a daily menu costing about 15 € / $17 / £13.
 At night, dinner is à la carte and offer an exquisite tasting menu.
 Atelier is a very cozy place with an eye-catching space and movie-like decoration.
 There is a fireplace and sofas inviting you to enjoy dining or having a drink.